team-mayes/atesa/docs/example_study.rst

 Example Study
 ============

 This page will detail a complete workflow in ATESA for an example chemical reaction.
 Not every setting or option applied in this workflow will be appropriate for every application of ATESA; rather than being prescriptive, the purpose of this page is to illustrate a particular application of the software to help readers better grasp what running ATESA ia actually like.
+If you're instead looking for an introduction to the theory underlying any of these steps, check out the :ref:`TheoryAndDefinitions` page.

 Where appropriate, this page will include complete examples of input, template, and configuration files. **Not all of the contents of these files will be appropriate for your application**.
 Therefore, we strongly discourage you from copying-and-pasting content from this page unless you know what you're doing.
 The complete files are provided only for illustrative purposes.